couchbase/tlm/cmake/Modules/README.md

   this variable to selectively force Debug flags (i.e. optimization off) for selected targets, such as unit tests.

+* CB_C_FLAGS_NO_OPTIMIZE / CB_CXX_FLAGS_NO_OPTIMIZE: Compiler flags to
+  disable optimization.
+This allows us to use this variable to selectively force optimization off for selected targets, such as unit tests.

 ## FindCouchbaseXXX.cmake files